Medieval Theories of Haecceity

 According to the Philosopher, Metaphysics V, the chapter on relation [c.
 15, 1021a9–12], the same, the similar and the equal are all based on the notion of one, so that even though a similarity has for its foundation a thing in the genus of quality, nevertheless such a relation is not real unless it has a real foundation and a real proximate basis for the founding.
 Therefore, the unity required in the foundation of the relation of similarity is a real one.
 But it is not numerical unity, since nothing one and the same is similar or equal to itself.
 (Scotus, Ordinatio II, d.
 3, p.
 1, q.
 1, n.
 18 (Scotus [OO], 7:398; Spade (1994), 61))

 The point here is that relations of similarity between two particulars cannot be self-explanatory; they must have some explanation (some “real foundation”) in the things that are similar.
 This is amongst other things an argument against resemblance nominalism.
 But it is also supposed to be an argument against the view that a universal could be numerically identical in each instantiation.
-Since it is the universal that is supposed to explain the relation of similarity, positing that the universal is numerically identical in each instantiation might lead to the conclusion that the universal in each instantiation is similar to itself.
-But on Scotus's Aristotelian understanding of similarity, similarity is not a reflexive relation.
+Since it is the universal that is supposed to explain the relation of similarity, positing that the universal is numerically identical in each instantiation might lead merely to the conclusion that the universal in each instantiation is similar to itself.
+But that is not what needs to be explained.
+(Despite the way he talks, Scotus does not mean here to deny that similarity is a reflexive relation; his view is that reflexivity is a property merely of what the medievals labeled “rational relations,” and that the similarity that obtains between two distinct objects is not such a rational relation.
+The point is not worth dwelling on.)

 Of the arguments from reason (rather than from the authority of Aristotle), one particularly focuses on a claim with which Ockham will, a few years later, strongly disagree: